top of page

 Even if not qualified as a nominee, kinsmen are invited as participants in the Ad Hoc Dearbhfhine, but will be required to contact the Organizing Committee at info@maccarthyreagh.org and submit a valid email for each voting member, which will be used for further coordination (namely, for a Zoom invitation and to cast a vote in the election).

-Due to the vast geographic dispersion of clan members, the election will be held via the secure online election platform, ElectionRunner.com, 13 August 2024, at 6:00pm GMT and will run through 14 August 2024 at 6:00pm GMT.
+Due to the vast geographic dispersion of clan members, the election will be held via the secure online election platform, ElectionRunner.com, 13 August 2025, at 12:00am IST and will run through 13 August 2025 at 11:59pm IST.
 Voting participants will receive an email as soon as the election window opens and will have 24 hours to submit their vote.
 Each member will have a unique ID which will limit one vote per person and provide anonymity of the voter.

 3) Certification